Antfield-Creations/fafa-vae/journal/README.md

 ## 2022-04-14
 I've successfully refactored the autoencoder model to a vector-quantized VAE but it took me about a day to structure it to my implementation.
 The changes are very, very complex, and that is saying something when starting out from a VAE to begin with.
-The concept of the VQVAE 'codebook' in itself is very complex, although it is maybe best described as an one-hot embedding space (hence the 'quantized' predicate) that encodes the input feature space in a lower-dimensional latent space.
+The concept of the VQ-VAE 'codebook' in itself is very complex, although it is maybe best described as an one-hot embedding space (hence the 'quantized' predicate) that encodes the input feature space in a lower-dimensional latent space.